abriesk/Geo/docs/BACKLOG.md

   vertical) is better science and helps distinguish real motion from noise.
   Target: M5/M6.

+- **Analysed fraction of the AOI is never reported.** (M4.1.3, found on a real La Spezia query) The chosen LiCSAR frame can cover only part of the drawn AOI, and `find_licsar_frames` accepts frames overlapping as little as 5%.
+  Measured case: AOI 9.6597/9.8657/44.1310/44.3278 (~359 km2, independently
+  confirmed by EGMS returning 1470 points at 4.1/km2) was clipped to 207x52 px ~= 95 km2 — **26% of the drawn area, analysed and presented as "the area"**.
+  Fix: report both frame-coverage fraction (clip vs requested) and valid-pixel fraction in the quality block, caveat when low, and raise `min_overlap_fraction` above 5% or caveat low-overlap frames loudly.
+  Deferred with the rest of the wording work: the answer/prompt layer is being reworked for multi-hazard synthesis (M5/M6), so these caveats should be written once, against the finished picture.
+Target: M5.

 ## Frame catalog & coverage

 - **Catalog latest-epoch enrichment.** (M3.4a) The catalog stores footprint